odennav/on-premise-vsphere-devops/README.md

 8.  **Automate CI/CD Pipeline**

-    Go to Jenkins Dashboard and select `New Item` on left tab Enter an item name, select `Freestyle project` and click `OK` When `General` setup page appears, scroll down to `Source Code Management` under `Gogs Webhook` tab and select radio button for `Git`
+    Go to Jenkins Dashboard and select `New Item` on left tab.

+    Enter an item name, select `Freestyle project` and click `OK`

+    When `General` setup page appears, scroll down to `Source Code Management` under `Gogs Webhook` tab and select radio button for `Git`

     Fill the `Repository URL` field with:
     ```bash
     ssh://git@192.168.149.7:2222/odennav/on-prem-devops-vsphere.git
     ```
     Select 'odennav' credentials for SSH keys

-    Sroll down to `Build Environment` section under the `Build Triggers` tab Select box button `Use secret text(s) or file(s)` Add Binding for `Secret text`, enter variable name as `vault_token` and select credentials previously created `vault_token`
+    Scroll down to `Build Environment` section under the `Build Triggers` tab

+    Select box button `Use secret text(s) or file(s)`

+    Add Binding for `Secret text`, enter variable name as `vault_token` and select credentials previously created `vault_token`

-    Sroll down to `Build Environment` section under the `Build Environment` tab Click on `Add build step` drop down and select `Execute shell` Fill in the following into `Command` field:
+    Sroll down to `Build Environment` section under the `Build Environment` tab

+    Click on `Add build step` drop down and select `Execute shell`

+    Fill in the following into `Command` field:

     ```bash